 Starting off in the first third the cigar is actually quite mellow.
 I was expecting more of that Pártagas spice, but there really wasn’t any.
 After a few puffs I start to get an incredible sweetness.
 There is a solid wood flavor taking control and some leather notes come in and out.
 Towards the end of the first third the pepper comes in to play and I’m starting to get that typical spice especially through the nose.
 The finish is long and full of a leathery sweetness.

 Coming into the second third the cigar shifts to a more sweet cocoa like profile.
 The cigar tones down and the profile becomes velvety on my tongue, the smoke becomes very chewy and the sweetness increases even more.
 There’s cocoa, leather, wood, and I am still getting a nice amount of pepper and spice.
 The cigar is showing nice strength and a full body but staying very mellow at the same time; very impressive so far.

-Final Smoking time was just over 2 hours.
+- Final smoking time was just over two hours.

 This was a definite home run in my book.
 There was a ton of flavor, complexity and a great balance.
 The cigar performed perfectly and had a wonderful aroma to it.
 I only wish Partágas would include the maduro wrapper in their line because I think it’s a perfect match with the Partágas blend.
 If you spot this cigar somewhere don't hesitate to try it, i think you will be pleased.